 Now that you know several fun ways to make your new draft stopper, we’ll go over why you’d want one in the first place.
 We briefly touched on the reasons at the start of the post, but we’ll go slightly more in-depth here.
 The biggest reasons for draft stoppers include:

 - Save Money – Drafts, especially in the winter months, can cause you to turn your heat up to keep yourself comfortable when you’re home.
 Each time you turn up the heat, you’ll spend more money.
 If you have a large house, this could easily cost you hundreds of extra dollars in the cooler months.
 Draft stoppers make excellent wind blocks, and you’ll be able to keep your heat lower.

 - Boosts Your Energy Efficiency – Everyone wants to be conscious of how much energy they use, and you tend to burn more energy by keeping your home warm.
-Since the stoppers prevent colder air from coming into your home, you boost your energy efficiency.
+Since the draft stoppers prevent colder air from coming into your home, you boost your energy efficiency.

-- Adds a Whimsical Touch – Depending on your creativity levels, your stopper could add a whimsical touch to your home.
+- Adds a Whimsical Touch – Depending on your creativity levels, your draft stopper could add a whimsical touch to your home.
 You could add googly eyes to create an animal like a snake, or you could use fabric paint to add sayings or puns.

-Everyone wants to do their part to help conserve energy, and adding these stoppers to your doorways or windows is a great way to accomplish this.
+Everyone wants to do their part to help conserve energy, and adding these draft stoppers to your doorways or windows is a great way to accomplish this.

 These draft stoppers make functional and practical additions to any room.
 You can cut them smaller and follow the same patterns to create draft stoppers for your windows if you have problems sealing them as well.
-Whatever you choose, you’ll get something that you can use for years at a time.
+Whatever you choose, you’ll get draft stoppers that you can use for years at a time.